wasp-lang/wasp/web/docs/advanced/deployment/manually.md

 The command above will build the web client and put it in the `build/` directory in the `.wasp/build/web-app/`.

+This is also the moment to provide any additional env vars for the client code, next to `REACT_APP_API_URL`.
+Check the [env vars docs](../../project/env-vars#client-env-vars-1) for more details.

 Since the result of building is just a bunch of static files, you can now deploy your web client to any static hosting provider (e.g. Netlify, Cloudflare, ...) by deploying the contents of `.wasp/build/web-app/build/`.

 ### 4. Deploying the Database